wolfpup-software/hx-js/src/hx-request/README.md

 `:request`

 - e.target -> the `anchor` or `form` dispatching an hx-request event
-- e.currentTarget -> the element listening for interactions, assumed to be a `body` or `shadow root`
+- e.currentTarget -> the element listening for interactions, assumed to be a `body` or a `shadow root`
-- e.sourceEvent -> the `DOM` event responsible for an hx-request event